FlareCoding/StelluxOS/README.md

     StelluxOS is a personal operating system project inspired by Symbiote project's philosophy of providing runtime privilege level switching mechanism for userspace threads.
-The unique feature of StelluxOS is that within the authoritative OS-level privileged domain, threads can transition in and out of hardware privilege at a very low cost using light-weight primitives called `elevate` and `lower`.
-This use of dynamic privilege would allow deprivileging large parts of the kernel and allow threads within the "blessed" kernel address space to acquire privilege when needed, performing privileged operations, and dropping hardware privileges right after.
+The unique feature of StelluxOS is that within the authoritative OS-level privileged domain, threads can transition in and out of hardware privilege at a very low cost using light-weight primitives called <b>elevate</b> and <b>lower</b>.
+This use of dynamic privilege would allow deprivileging large parts of the kernel and allow threads within the "<i>blessed</i>" kernel address space to acquire privilege when needed, performing privileged operations, and dropping hardware privileges right after.
   </p>
   <p>
     The benefit of this design that we aim to explore is that, for example, if a driver or a filesystem component